 them in one of six ways.
 (These are listed under Baseline in the tool bar.
 See a description of each in Baseline Options below.)
 Choose one of these options or opt to draw your own baseline manually.
 For a single transition, the Progress Baseline option approximates the total heat change due to the transition.

 - Click OK in the toolbar to accept this baseline.
 Origin then asks if you want to subtract this baseline.
 Click Yes and the program exits the baseline session.

 8. Now you can fit your data.
+Double click on the peak to start the fitting routine, then click on DSC in the toolbar.
 There are four possible models in the software and you want to get the best possible fit using the simplest model, so try Model 1 first and see how good the fit looks.
-(Tm very close to the peak value and the chi-squared stops changing.)
+(Tm very close to the peak value and the chi- squared stops changing.)
 If you think the fit could be better, try a more complex model and see if that improves things.